Upstate New York: Economy

 The median household income across New York State was $75,157 in 2021, however most upstate counties fall short of the statewide average.
 As of January 2023, the minimum wage in New York State, excluding New York City, Long Island, and Westchester County is $14.20 per hour, with a plan to increase the minimum wage to $15.00 per hour.
-There are two Fortune 500 companies located in Upstate New York: Constellation Brands, in Victor, in Ontario County, and Corning Inc. Depending on the definition of Upstate, there are nine or ten foreign trade zones in Upstate New York (nine are located in counties almost always considered Upstate, and one is located in Orange County).
-The Upstate economy remains behind the economy of the New York Metropolitan Area, and downstate represented 88 percent of the job growth for the entire state.
-Between 2010 and 2018, job growth in Brooklyn alone exceeded that of Upstate New York.
+There are two Fortune 500 companies located in upstate New York: Constellation Brands, in Victor, in Ontario County, and Corning Inc. Depending on the definition of upstate, there are nine or ten foreign trade zones in upstate New York (nine are located in counties almost always considered upstate, and one is located in Orange County).
+The upstate economy remains behind the economy of the New York Metropolitan Area, and downstate represented 88 percent of the job growth for the entire state.
+Between 2010 and 2018, job growth in Brooklyn alone exceeded that of upstate New York.

 Upstate New York boasts a sizeable mining sector.
 New York State is among the top third of states in the United States by value of minerals produced, much of which is from upstate regions.
 Central New York is a major salt producing area, contributing to the state's position as the third largest producer of salt in the U.S. Additionally, New York State ranks first in the production of garnet, the state gemstone, and is the only state that produces wollastonite.
 Mining of these two minerals within New York takes place entirely within upstate counties.
 Logging is also an important sector in the region.
 In 2019, New York State produced 124 million cubic feet of timber, 50.4% of which was sugar maple wood.
 Sawmills producing wood in New York are almost all within the upstate region.

+Upstate New York also has a substantive outdoor recreation industry.
+The Adirondack Park, by far the largest in the state, is annually visited by between 7 and 12 million people, a greater number than annually visit the Grand Canyon.
+In 2020, over 241,000 jobs in New York State were supported by the outdoor recreation industry, and the sector plays an especially important role in rural parts of the state.
+New York State has the largest number of ski resorts in the United States at 52.
+The majority of these are located in upstate New York, and by most definitions of the region, it contains more than ski resorts than Michigan, the state with the next highest total.